 A future with people who are more focused on solving problems together than delivering on time.
 People that care about others and respect the world we live in.
 Mostly a future with good people.

 I’d say a future with more impossible people.

-What would you say are the biggest challenges to achieve that future?
+What would you say are the biggest challenges to achieving that future?

-What’s your favorite thing about working at Impossible?
+What’s your favourite thing about working at Impossible?

 People and Freedom.